2-8-8-4

 A locomotive of this length must be an articulated locomotive.
 All Yellowstones had fairly small drivers of 63 to 64 in.
 (For greater speeds, the Union Pacific Railroad chose a four-wheel leading truck and drivers of 68 in for its Big Boy 4-8-8-4 class.)

 Several classes of Yellowstone, especially the Duluth, Missabe and Iron Range's locomotives, are among the largest steam locomotives, with the exact ranking depending on the criteria used.

 Northern Pacific

-The Northern Pacific Railway was the first railroad to order a 2-8-8-4.
-The first was built in 1928 by American Locomotive Company; at the time, it was the largest locomotive ever built.
-It had the largest firebox ever applied to a steam locomotive, some 182 ft2 in area, to burn Rosebud coal, a cheap low-quality coal.
-But the firebed was too large for the available draft and the fire burned poorly and developed under 5,000 horsepower.
-The problem was mitigated by blocking off the first few feet of the grates.
+The Northern Pacific Railway was the first railroad to order the Class Z5 2-8-8-4 locomotives.
+The first was built in 1928 by American Locomotive Company; it was the largest locomotive ever built at the time.
+It had the largest firebox of any steam locomotive with a 182 ft2 grate area to burn poor-quality Rosebud coal.
+However the firebed was too large for the available draft, resulting in poor combustion and less than 5000 hp developed.
+This was fixed by blocking off the first few feet of the grates.
 Baldwin Locomotive Works built 11 more for the Northern Pacific in 1930.
-No examples have been preserved.
+All were scrapped in the 1950s.